Achievable logoAchievable logo

 Effective registration

-Individuals must file Form U-4 to apply for registration as an agent, which provides necessary criminal, legal, and regulatory disclosures, and the appropriate filing fee.
-In addition, a consent to service of process must be submitted with the initial application (no need to re-submit in the future).
-Depending on the broker-dealer’s scope of operations and the specific requirements imposed by any given state, a surety bond may be required to be posted on behalf of an agent.
+Individuals must file Form U-4 to apply for registration as an agent.
+Form U-4 includes the required criminal, legal, and regulatory disclosures, and the application must include the appropriate filing fee.
+In addition, a consent to service of process must be submitted with the initial application (it doesn’t need to be re-submitted later).
+Depending on the broker-dealer’s scope of operations and the requirements of a particular state, a surety bond may also need to be posted on the agent’s behalf.

 Financial requirements

-Unlike broker-dealers, agents are not subject to minimum financial requirements (no minimum net capital).
-While there’s no need to maintain a certain asset level, all agents (and applicants) must disclose certain financial events like bankruptcy or compromises with creditors.
-Additionally, an agent’s application for registration could be denied due to insolvency.
+Unlike broker-dealers, agents are not subject to minimum financial requirements (there’s no minimum net capital requirement).
+Even though agents don’t have to maintain a specific asset level, all agents (and applicants) must disclose certain financial events, such as bankruptcy or compromises with creditors.
+An agent’s application for registration may also be denied due to insolvency.

 Definitions